Legal Landscape

 Medical marijuana has also been legal in the Czech Republic since 2013, allowing patients with specific health conditions to get access to the plant for treatments and allowing patients with a licence to cultivate their own cannabis plants.

-Below you can find the summary of the cannabis laws in the Czech Republic.
+Below is a summary of the cannabis laws in the Czech Republic.

 Is Weed Legal in the Czech Republic?